PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

 LDA probabilistically assigns topics to documents.
 So for instance, the Web page of a fence manufacturer might have a 0.6 probability of including the fencing topic, and a 0.4 probability of including a shopping topic.

 We first need to preprocess the documents by removing highly and lowly frequent words, punctuation and numbers.
 We are using the Gensim library both for preprocessing and topic modelling.
 The vocabulary for the LDA model has already been created and it's available in 'vocabulary.txt'.
-The code below calls this file for creating a bag of words for each document.
+The command below creates a bag of words for each document.

      python3 preprocess_gensim.py --folder=processed_wet --ndocs=2000 --lda_path=gensim_lda